Marrakech: The Red City

 Fez: The Yellow City

 Fez, Morocco’s Yellow city, is one of the oldest walled cities in world.
 We began our day in this incredible ancient quarter by exploring Fez’s ancient medina – getting lost in the maze of small lane-ways many of which date back 1200 years.
-We discover daily life in this important cultural center, learned about Fez’ important Jewish quarter called the Mellah, learned why Fesi’s proudly say that their city is the culinary capital of Morocco, visited the famous tanneries, discovered Fez’ longstanding medersa traditions, and exploring a thousand yeas of history on the ancient streets of Fez.
+We discovered daily life in this important cultural center, learned about Fez’ important Jewish quarter called the Mellah, learned why Fesi’s proudly say that their city is the culinary capital of Morocco, visited the famous tanneries, discovered Fez’ longstanding medersa traditions, and exploring a thousand yeas of history on the ancient streets of Fez.
 Our group then had free time to explore Fez.
-The following morning we learned about Fez’ famous pottery tradition (known for the blue and white pottery of Fez).
+The following morning the group headed to Chefchaouen.
 As a historic working town, Fez has a strong craftsman tradition – whether it’s tanning, pottery making, brass work or one of the many other artisanship practice – Fez is a city of art.

 Chefchaouen: The Blue City